atlas-nano/atlas-nano.github.io/content/authors/Amanda/_index.md

 # Username (this should match the folder name)
 authors:
   - Amanda
+  - Amanda Chen
+  - Amanda A. Chen
+  - Amanda\ A\.\ Chen

 # Is this the primary user of the site?
 superuser: false